evanberkowitz/npr-sunday-puzzle-podcast/README.md

 [The podcast built here][podcast] can be constructed, enjoyed, or subscribed to by anyone wishing to enjoy the puzzle.

+### To Subscribe

+Most podcast applications allow you to subscribe directly via [the URL of the feed][podcast].
+On MacOS, for example, in the Podcasts app, the option is under `File > Add a Show by URL...`.
+In the iOS Podcasts app, if you're looking at the `Library` pane, there is an `Edit` option in the upper-right corner which, when clicked, also presents an `Add a Show by URL...` option.

+### Technical Details

 The puzzle _used_ to be available as a podcast.
 But, for whatever reason, NPR stopped offering it in podcast form factor.
 It is available as [an RSS feed][npr-rss] but without the audio, it does not do me much good---I need those sweet sweet